 In rare instances, a doctor may hospitalize a person with viral pneumonia.
 People over the age of 65 or with chronic health conditions are more likely to need hospital care.
 The very young are also at higher risk for serious viral pneumonia.

 The viruses that cause viral pneumonia are contagious.
 During the cold and flu season, a person can take steps to stay healthy.
 These steps may protect against viral pneumonia and other viral illnesses.

 Some techniques that people can use to try to prevent getting sick include:

 - washing the hands frequently with warm water and soap

 - getting a flu shot

 - getting enough sleep

-- keeping a distance from people who are sneezing and coughing
+- practicing physical distancing, including staying away from people who are sneezing and coughing

-Most people with viral pneumonia recover within 1–2 weeks.
-Some people may take several weeks to recover fully, especially people who are immunocompromised or adults over the age of 65.
+Most people with viral pneumonia recover within a few weeks.
+However, some people may take several weeks to recover fully, especially those who have a weakened immune system or are over the age of 65 years.

-While viral pneumonia is extremely contagious, a person can practice good hygiene and self-care to lower their risk of developing the infection.
+While viral pneumonia can be contagious, a person can practice good hygiene and self-care to lower their risk of getting the infection.